Trusted WordPress tutorials, when you need them most.

 If you want your site to appear in search results, then make sure this option is unchecked and then click on ‘Save Changes.’

-For more information, please see our guide on how to create beautiful coming soon pages in WordPress.
+For step-by-step instructions, you can refer to our guide on how to create beautiful coming soon pages in WordPress.

 11. Troubleshooting Email Issues